yucheols/Lycodon_ENM_ver2/README.md

 - The environmental data layers can be obtained and processed using the details provided in the paper (see below for citation).

 ## Citation
-A research article associated with this project will be published in the March 2024 issue of Herpetologica.
+A research article associated with this project is published in the journal Herpetologica.

 ```
 Y Shin, K Heo, SN Othman, Y Jang, M-S Min, A Borzée.
-In press .
+2024.
 Tracing the geographic origin of a non native Red
 banded Snake (Colubridae: Lycodon rufozonatus) found on Jeju Island, Republic of Korea.
-Herpetologica.
+Herpetologica 80: 30-39.
 ```